florian/federated-learning-addon/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 This is the first draft of the Firefox addon that implements the client-side part of a federated learning system.
+Everytime users perform searches in the awesome bar, the model's predictions are compared to the actual user behaviour and weight updates are computed.
+These updates are collected using Telemetry.

 ## Installing the addon